-(iii) Narrative Description of Activities.

-When describing its activities in Part IV of the Form 1023, the corporation should not just merely restate the purposes set forth in its Certificate of Incorporation.
+Narrative Description of Activities When describing its activities in Part IV of the IRS Form 1023, the corporation should not just merely restate the purposes set forth in its Certificate of Incorporation.
 Instead, the corporation should describe its planned activities and explain how these activities further those purposes.
 The IRS publishes a list of organizations recognized as tax-exempt, and the corporation may wish to include references to similar organizations that have received exempt status.
-The list is published as IRS Publication 78 and a searchable version is available through the IRS's Select Check system at http://www.irs.gov/Charities-&-Non-Profits/Exempt-Organizations-Select-Check.
+The list is known as IRS Publication 78 and a searchable version is available through the IRS's Tax Exempt Organizations Search function at https://apps.irs.gov/app/eos/.
+Financial Information The corporation will need to provide estimated financial budgets of revenue and expenses in Part IX of the IRS Form 1023 for its first three tax years of existence (assuming the corporation has not yet completed a full tax year).
+The financial budgets of revenue and expenses in Part IX for a newly-formed corporation need only to be estimates; these estimates will not be binding on the corporation.
+However, the estimated financial budgets should be consistent with the activities description provided in Part IV as well as other User Fee The user fee for the IRS Form 1023 is currently \$600.